About Performance Today

 Craig Thorson is the Technical Director for Performance Today.
 In addition to mastering the live music recordings that are programmed for each daily program, he records guest performances and interviews.
 Craig enjoys skiing, tennis, and bicycling, and boating.

-Avital Rabinowitz is an associate producer for Performance Today.
-She is responsible for various behind-the-scenes functions, including liaising with artists and creating materials for national distribution.
-In her spare time, she studies the migration patterns of our nation's squirrels.
+Jon Gohman is an associate producer for Performance Today.
+He is responsible for various behind-the-scenes functions, including liaising with artists and creating materials for national distribution.
+In his spare time, he enjoys reading, playing the guitar, and thinking about Langrange points.

 Frequently Asked Questions